mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 see {{association}}), and it may be able to reactivated, but messages cannot be sent and received immediately.

+[EDITOR'S NOTE: replace **forked**?]

-If supported by the underlying transport protocol stack, a Message Carrier may be "forked": creating a new Message Carrier associated with a new Message Carrier at the same remote endpoint.
+If supported by the underlying transport protocol stack, a Message Carrier may be **forked**: creating a new Message Carrier associated with a new Message Carrier at the same remote endpoint.
 The semantics of the usage of multiple Message Carriers on the same Association are application-specific.
-Carrier forking is used for passive opens in client-server applications, as well; see
-{{listener}}.
+When a Message Carrier is forked, its corresponding Message Carrier at the remote endpoint receives a fork request, which it must accept in order to fully establish the new carrier.
+Multiple message carriers between endpoints are implemented differently by different transport protocol stacks, either using multiple separate transport-layer connections, or using multiple streams of multistreaming transport protocols.

 To exchange messages with a given remote endpoint, an application may initiate a Message Carrier given its remote (see {{remote}} and local (see {{local}}) identities; this is an equivalent to an active open.
 There are five special cases of Message Carriers, as well, supporting different initiation and interaction patterns, defined in the subsections below.

 ### Listener

-[EDITOR'S NOTE this is basically a message carrier that's only used for forking]

-### Responder

-[EDITOR'S NOTE an abstraction where each message gets a callback and the carrier is hidden, for 1:1 or 1:n message exchange in a client-server pattern]
+A Listener is a special case of Message Carrier which only responds to requests to create a new Carrier from a remote endpoint, analogous to a server or listening socket in the present sockets API.
+Instead of being bound to a specific remote endpoint, it is bound only to a local identity; however, its interface for accepting fork requests is identical to that for fully fledged Message Carriers.

 ### Source

-[EDITOR'S NOTE an abstraction for send-only applications, including multicast]
+A Source is a special case of Message Carrier over which messages can only be sent, intended for unidirectional applications such as multicast transmitters.
+Sources cannot be forked, and need not accept forks.

 ### Sink

-[EDITOR'S NOTE an abstraction for receive-only applications, including multicast]
+A Sink is a special case of Message Carrier over which messages can only be received, intended for unidirectional applications such as multicast receivers.
+Sources cannot be forked, and need not accept forks.

+### Responder

+A Responder is a special case of Message Carrier which may receive messages from many remote sources, for cases in which an application will only ever send Messages in reply back to the source from which a Message was received.
+A Responder's receiver gets a Message, as well as a Source to send replies to.
+Responders cannot be forked, and need not accept forks.

 ### Stream

-[EDITOR'S NOTE morph a carrier irreversably into a file; some of what's below might be useful]

-The Stream abstraction is provided for two reasons.
-First, since it is the most like the existing SOCK_STREAM interface, it is the simplest abstraction to be used by applications ported to Post to take advantages of Path primacy.
-Second, some environments have connectivity so impaired (by local network operation policy and/or accidental middlebox interference) that only stream- based transport protocols are available, and applications should have the option to use streams directly in these situations.

-A Stream is a sequence of bytes B0 ..
-Bm such that the reception (and delivery to the receiving application of) Bn always depends on Bn-1.
-This property is inherited from the BSD UNIX file abstraction, which in turn inherited it from the physical limitations of sequential access media (stacks of punch cards, paper and/or magnetic tape).
+A Message Carrier may also be irreversibly morphed into a Stream, in order to provide a strictly ordered, reliable service as with SOCK_STREAM.
+Morphing a Message Carrier into a Stream should return a "file-like object" as appropriate for the platform implementing the API.

-A Stream is bound to an Association.
-Writing a byte to the stream will cause it to be received by the remote, in order, or will cause an error condition and termination of the stream if the byte cannot be delivered.
+Writing a byte to a Stream will cause it to be received by the remote, in order, or will cause an error condition and termination of the stream if the byte cannot be delivered.
 Due to the strong sequential dependence on a stream, streams must always be reliable and ordered.
-If frames containing Stream data are lost, these must be retransmitted or reconstructed using an error correction technique.
-If frames containing Stream data arrive out of order, the remote end must buffer them until the unordered frames are received and reassembled.

-As with Messages, Streams may have a niceness for prioritization.
-When mixing Stream and Message data on the same Path in an association, the niceness classes for Streams and Messages are interleaved; e.g. niceness 2 Stream frames will yield to niceness 1 Message frames.

-The underlying transport protocol may make whatever use of the Paths and known properties of those Paths it sees fit when transporting a Stream.
+A Message Carrier may only be morphed to a Stream if it uses transport protocol stack that provides reliable, ordered service.

 ## Association

-[EDITOR'S NOTE the state container behind one or more carriers]
+An Association contains the long-term state necessary to support communications between a Local (see {{local}}) and a Remote (see {{Remote}}) endpoint, such as cryptographic session resumption parameters or rendezvous information; information about the policies constraining the selection of transport protocols and local interfaces to create Transients (see
+{{transient}}) to carry Messages; and information about the paths through the network available available between them (see {{path}}).

+All Message Carriers are bound to an Association; new Message Carriers will reuse an Association if they can be carried from the same Local to the same Remote over the same Paths.

 ## Transient

-[EDITOR'S NOTE the binding between the carrier and however it's implemented; everything below here is implementation-specific]
+A Transient represents a binding between a Message Carrier and the instance of the transport protocol stack that implements it.
+As an Association contains long-term state for communications between two endpoints, a Transient contains ephemeral state for a single transport protocol over a single Path at a given point in time.

+Transients are generally not exposed by the API to the application, though they may be used for debugging and logging purposes.

 ## Path

-[EDITOR'S NOTE the state container for information about a path; unlike transient, may be persistent]

-## Remote

-[EDITOR'S NOTE: not quite right. note that remotes may be at various levels of resolution. resolving a remote gives you another remote. might also be URLs, etc, etc, etc.]

-A Remote represents all the information required to establish and maintain a connection with the far end of an Association: network-layer address, transport-layer port, information about public keys or certificate authorities used to identify the remote on connection establishment, etc. Each Association is associated with a single Remote, either explicitly by the application (when created by active open) or by the Listener (when created by passive open).
-The resolution of Remotes from higher-layer information (URIs, hostnames) is architecture-dependent.

-## Local

-[EDITOR'S NOTE: Local only encapsulates application-relevant local properties.
-We should note that provisioning domains are separate, and live behind this somewhere...]

-A Local represents all the information about the local endpoint necessary to establish an Association or a Listener: interface and port designators, as well as certificates and associated private keys.

-## Carrier

-A carrier is a transport-independent

-[EDITOR'S NOTE: terminology question: is our "Stream" really a "Carrier" or a "Channel"?
-I like "carrier"; it doesn't collide in Layer 3 or 4 terminology and fits nicely with "Post" (i.e. "letter carrier").
-"Bytestream" then turns back into "Stream".
-Thoughts?]

-Messages are sent and received over Streams, which represent a networks'  Messages sent on a Stream will be received at the other end, atomically, but not necessarily reliably or in order.
-An application may use one or more Streams to communicate with a remote application; the semantics of which Messages belong on which Streams are, in this case, application-specific.

-## Listener

-[EDITOR'S NOTE: possibly rewrite me, encapsulates any initial establishment and cryptographic state setup to create an Association from a Local and a not-previously-known Remote.]

-In many applications, there is a distinction between the active opener (or connection initiator, often a client), and the passive opener (often a server).
-A Listener represents an endpoint's willingness to start Associations in this passive opener/server role.
-It is, in essence, a one-sided, Path-less Association from which fully-formed Associations can be created.

-Listeners work very much like sockets on which the listen(2) call has been called in the SOCK_STREAM API.

-## Association

-An Association is...
-[EDITOR'S NOTE: work pointer]

-Note that, in contrast to current SOCK_STREAM sockets, Associations are meant to be relatively long-lived.
-The lifetime of an Association is not bound to the lifetime of any transport-layer connection between the two endpoints;
-connections may be opened or closed as necessary to support the Streams and Object transmissions required by the application, and the application need not be bothered with the underlying connectivity state unless this is important to the application's semantics.

-Transients may be dynamically added or removed from an association, as well, as connectivity between the endpoints changes.
-An Association may exist even if there are no currently active paths available between them.
-Cryptographic identifiers and state for endpoints may also be added and removed as necessary due to certificate lifetime, key rollover, revocation, and so on.

-## Transient

-[EDITOR'S NOTE write me]

-## Path

-A Path represents a local and remote endpoint address, an optional set of intermediary path elements between the local and remote endpoint addresses, and a set of properties associated with the path.
+A Path represents information about a single path through the network used by an Association, in terms of source and destination network and transport layer addresses within an addressing context.
+This information may be learned through a resolution, discovery, or rendezvous process (e.g. DNS, ICE), by measurements taken by the transport protocol stack, or by some other path information discovery mechanism.
+It is used by the transport protocol stack to maintain and/or (re-)establish communications for the Association.

-The set of available properties is a function of the underlying network-layer protocols used to expose the properties to the endpoint.
+The set of available properties is a function of the transport protocol stacks in use by an association.
 However, the following core properties are generally useful for applications and transport layer protocols to choose among paths for specific Messages:

 - Maximum Transmission Unit (MTU): the maximum size of an Message's payload (subtracting transport, network, and link layer overhead) which will likely